bhdrYildiz/bhdrYildiz/README.md

 ### Hi there 👋 , I'm   Bahadır 🙂 Welcome to my github profile page.
 I'm interested in java technologies and the mobile world.
 Recently, I've been developing myself in the backend (java) field.
-I've been working on Spring.
+I've been working on Spring Data, Spring Rest, Spring Boot.